Samsung TV Remote Not Working? Fix in Minutes

 The old (left) and new (right) designs of Samsung TV remote

-4. Check Your Infrared Emitter Works (if using an IR remote)
+3. Check Your Infrared Emitter Works

 Samsung TV remotes come in two flavors: Infrared (IR) and RF (Bluetooth / Wi-Fi) models.

-IR Samsung remotes are the older type, and can be identified by a clear section of dark plastic at their end, along with the familiar Samsung design that you are used to.
+IR Samsung remotes are the older type and can be identified by a clear section of dark plastic at their end, along with the familiar Samsung design that you are used to.

 This clear section of plastic contains an emitter that sends an infrared signal directly to the TV.